Andrew-Helmer/Andrew-Helmer.github.io/_posts/2021-08-09-tree-shuffling.md

 This recursive algorithm pretty clearly takes *O(n\*log(n))* time, where *n* is the length of the array.
 Another common way to do this is with a "permutation tree", which is also *O(n\*log(n))*.

-It might be surprising, but it's actually possible to do this in *O(n)* time, assuming that your integers have at least *log(n)* digits in your chose base, and that you can generate a good random number for an entire integer.
+It might be surprising, but it's actually possible to do this in *O(n)* time, assuming you can generate a good random integer in *O(1)* time.

 In fact, there are at least three different ways to do this!
 Maybe it's overkill, but I'm going to discuss all three in this post.